urvin-compliance/caracal/README.md

       </w:rPr>
     </w:style>

-### Text
+### Paragraphs

 Text can be added using the `p` method.
+The `p` either takes a string and a `class` option or a block of `text`-like commands.

-Text within a `p` block can be further defined using the `text` method.
-The `text` method takes a text string and the optional parameters `class`, `bold`, `italic`, and `underline`.
-The `p` either takes a block of `text`-like commands or formats exactly a `text` command itself.
+Text within a `p` block can be further defined using the `text` and `link` methods.
+The `text` method takes a text string and the optional parameters `style`, `color`, `size`, `bold`, `italic`, and `underline`.
+See below for details on the `link` method.

+    docx.p 'some text', style: 'my_style'

     docx.p do
-      text 'Here is a sentence with a ' link 'link', 'https://www.example.com'
+      text 'Here is a sentence with a ', style: 'my_style' link 'link', 'https://www.example.com'
-      text ' to something awesome', bold: true end
+      text ' to something awesome', color: '555555', size: 16, bold: true, italic: true, underline: true end

-    docx.p 'some text', class: 'my_style'

-The first `p` block above will yield the following XML:
+A `p` block might yield the following XML:

     <w:p w:rsidP="00000000" w:rsidRPr="00000000" w:rsidR="00000000" w:rsidDel="00000000" w:rsidRDefault="00000000">
       <w:pPr>